keiki83/CS175_Project_AI/docs/proposal.md

 include “planning with dynamic programming”, “reinforcement learning with neural function approximator”, “deep learning for images”, “min-max tree search with pruning”, and so on.
 --->
-Reinforcement learning and shortest path algorithms.
+Model-Free Reinforcement learning and shortest path algorithms.

 ## Evaluation Plan
 <!---